The Top 100 Foods High In Polyphenols

 12. Dried Sage (1,207 mg per 100g)

-Another dried herb, and another polyphenol-rich food.
+Another dried herb, and another polyphenol-rich addition to the list.

 13. Dried Rosemary (1,018 mg per 100g)